juani-cx/hm/replit.md

 - Successfully tested end-to-end flow from hero → stories → products → AI chat

 **Technical Decisions**
-- Using GPT-4o model instead of GPT-5 for compatibility with Replit AI Integrations
+- Using GPT-4o model (not GPT-5) for compatibility with Replit AI Integrations
 - In-memory storage (MemStorage) for POC - can migrate to PostgreSQL for production
-- Agent guidelines stored as editable markdown files for flexibility and version control
+- Agent guidelines stored as editable markdown files in `agents/` directory for flexibility
+- H&M logo integrated from attached assets (`attached_assets/H&M-Logo_1762206118498.png`)
+- AI features designed to be prominent but non-intrusive with staggered timing (3s/5s delays)

 ## System Architecture